Braysen-Good/scientific-visualization/README.md

 ## Select Tool
 Clicking on a specific cell will select it.
 The selected cell will be highlighted with white.<br>
-The selected cells information will be displayed at the bottom left corner of the visualization.
+The selected cell's information will be displayed at the bottom left corner of the visualization.

-## Generating Attribute Time graphs
+## Generating Attribute Time Graphs
 Once the desired cell is selected, simply choose the attribute you would like to analyze from the available attibutes.<br>
 ![Tools](/Images/attributes.PNG "")

 ## Visibility
 Use this menu to toggle which actors are visible within the render window.<br>
+You may hold shift to select more than one.<br>
 ![Tools](/Images/visible.PNG "")

 # Creating an Animation
-Place and run the script createAnimation.py within the output folder (location of .svg data files).<br>
+Place and run the script `createAnimation.py` within the output folder (location of .svg data files).<br>
 There will be a .mp4 file named `simVid.mp4` within the working directory.

 # Examples - Play around with the tool